jim-works/RecursiaOld/README.md

 Eventually, I plan on publishing it somewhere (Steam and Itch.io) and leaving it open source.
 Not sure exaclty what I want to include, I might only share the code for a while.

+Join the discord for this project for updates/discussion: https://discord.gg/kAT9nHxrN7

 Current Features:
   - Rough AABB physics
   - Multithreaded world generation and meshing